trungdq2295/system-design/url-shortener-system/README.md

 ![System Design](https://github.com/trungdq2295/system-design/blob/main/url-shortener-system/system.png)

 ## API Endpoint
-For now, I will focus on these endpoint only.
-For more information, you can start process-order-service and view http://localhost:8083/swagger-ui/index.html
+For now, I will focus on these endpoint only
 |Endpoint|Method|Description|
 |---|---|---|
 |/v1/test|GET|Endpoint to check if service is available|
 |/v1/link-shorten|POST|Shorten a long url and return a short url|

 ## Testing Solution
 * Unit Test - JUnit 5